AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

   )<alg.jacobian-first-order>
 ]

-#let exp = [Thus the first order Jacobian is formed, resulting in an $RR^(m times n)$ matrix, where $m$ is the amount of rows in the measurement, $h$, and $n$ is the amount of columns in the linearisation point, $#m.x$.
-This Jacobian represents the linear approximation of how the factor measurement changes with respect to small changes in each component of the linearisation point.]
+#let exp = [Thus the first order Jacobian is formed, resulting in an $RR^(m times n)$ matrix, where $m$ is the amount of rows in the measurement, $h$, and $n$ is the amount of columns in the linearization point, $#m.x$.
+This Jacobian represents the linear approximation of how the factor measurement changes with respect to small changes in each component of the linearization point.]

 #grid(
   columns: (